ircpuzzles/website/pages/index.md

 We host the annual April Fool's Puzzle and Challenges every year on April 1st as part of our celebration for April Fool's Day.

+Answers are channel names and individual progress from the first level to the final level.

 History
 -------